 A Personal Journey on Intinction

 One of the issues I have shifted my views on since graduating seminary is intinction, the practice of administering the Lord’s Supper by dipping the bread into the wine rather than drinking of the cup.
 I was in seminary and on staff at a PCA church when the denomination was vigorously debating the issue.
 The PCA’s General Assembly had unexpectedly approved a constitutional amendment banning the practice, which a majority of presbyteries subsequently rejected.
 I was actually under care of the presbytery whose rejection of the amendment made it mathematically impossible for it to pass.
-This whole process had left a deep impression upon me.
+This whole process left a deep impression upon me.
 My seminary context was confessionally ecumenical, with lots of people attending non-presbyterian churches.
 This left me inclined to be deferential on something like intinction, whose opponents initially appeared to me too doctrinaire.
 The PCA was also being roiled by the debate, and the possibility of a real conflict over a seemingly insignificant issue was shameful.
 A significant number of elders who were disinclined to practice intinction were still put off by the possibility of something of indifference being banned by overzealous partisans.
 A lot of elders I talked to during this time, or heard speak to the issue at presbytery, were outright dismissive of the concerns of those opposed to intinction, some even stating that the only motive for opposing it was from a controlling heart.
 I once suggested to a group of elders that while intinction was permissible, the discussion was worthwhile and its opponents admirable because anything touching the doctrine and administration of the Lord’s Supper was valuable.
 That suggestion was ridiculed.
-At the same time, a longtime friend who was a PCA minister oversees told me that he would never take the Lord’s Supper by intinction because he thought it was unauthorized, and therefore false and sinful, worship of God.
+At the same time, a longtime friend who was a PCA minister oversees told me that he would never take the Lord’s Supper by intinction because he thought it was unauthorized worship of God, and therefore false and sinful worship.
 I once asked a group of elders whether it made sense to voluntarily ban intinction out of love for people like my friend, and they said no, on the grounds that doing so would be giving in to legalism.

 My perspective at the time was that the necessary components of the Lord’s Supper included the words of institution, the elements of bread and wine, and their consumption in faith.
 Since both elements of the Supper were consumed in intinction, then all the criteria for the sacrament were met.
 Arguments from intinction’s opponents that the commands of the Eucharist were to eat and drink as discrete actions seemed to me to deriving too much prescription from descriptions of what happened at the Last Supper.
 It was odd to me that people had a problem mixing the elements in advance of consumption when they would be mixed immediately after anyways.
 But due to cases like my friend’s, and the relatively recent introduction of intinction in the history of the western church, I could never think of reasons why I would administer the Eucharist that way, even if I had no doctrinal problem with it.
 Better to be more inclusive.

 But the reactions of the elders who were indifferent to the practice did not sit will with me.
 This continued with my transition into the EPC.
 I once spoke with an elder whose church had left the RCA for the EPC at the same time that a neighboring RCA church had left and joined the PCA.
 I was surprised that his congregation had not also joined the PCA, as it seemed to be more consistent with some of his views.
 He cited the intinction debate as evidence that the PCA was too narrow, even if his congregation would not practice it.
-The insinuation that what separated the PCA from the EPC was our laissez faire tolerance of things that some people within our denomination might find unacceptable bothered me on multiple levels.
+The insinuation that what separated the PCA from the EPC was our laissez faire tolerance of things that some people within our denomination might find unacceptable was troubling.

 Several years ago I realized that I had changed my mind on the subject, and believed that intinction was an invalid form of sacramental administration and should be banned.
 There is a broad hermeneutic that informed my rationale, and which I think is generally shared by the confessionally reformed.
 This includes the conviction that in the corporate worship of God only that which he has commanded should be performed, and that which is performed should be done according to his commandment in scripture.
 This practice affirms God’s sovereignty, defers to his wisdom and glory, protects against idolatry, and prevents people from being subjugated to worship practices contrary to scripture.
 The sacraments are signs and seals of God’s covenant, and signify and seal the substance and terms of that covenant to his people.
 Therefore, they should only be administered in accordance with God’s commands as people do not have the right to alter the terms and representation of God’s covenant.
 More narrowly, based on the institution of the Eucharist in Matthew 26:26-29, Mark 14:22-25, and Luke 22:14-20, Paul’s affirmation of the normativity of the institution in 1 Corinthians 11:17-34, and the Johannine commentary on the sacrament’s meaning in John 6:35-63 (52-56 especially), eating and drinking are distinct and specific actions with covenantal significance in the administration of the sacramental seal.